petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-search-blueprints.md

 1. Once you're finished with the initial Blueprint creation, Click _Save_.

-The Blueprint creation process can be fast and simple, but sometimes involves more iterating and testing.
+The Blueprint creation process can be fast and simple, but sometimes involves iterating and testing.
 Make sure you save the Blueprint often to ensure your work is preserved.

 Edit or delete a Blueprint from its Actions menu (![Actions](../../../../images/icon-actions.png)).

-In addition to the CRUD options, Search Blueprints can be [imported and exported](#importing-and-exporting-blueprints).
+You can also [import and export](#importing-and-exporting-blueprints) Search Blueprints.

 ![Edit, delete, or export a Blueprint from its Actions menu.](./creating-and-managing-search-blueprints/images/03.png)

 ## Using the Query Builder

-Many use cases for Blueprints will require using its Query Builder.
 Use the Query Builder to

 1. [Add Elements to the Blueprint](#adding-elements-to-the-blueprint).